bronfman/incubator-cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 BlackBerry Smartphone (OS5-7)
 - `ant blackberry load-device`

-The application will be installed to the homescreen of the device.
+The application will be installed to the home screen of the device.
 Note, on BlackBerry OS 5 the application is installed in the Downloads folder.

 Additional Information
 ----------------------